 Our Analysis and Test Results

-The Firebrand II Bdry is a pretty beefy hiking shoe, and it is one of only a few models that we would actually need to break in to make them comfortable in the long-term.
+The Firebrand II Bdry is a pretty beefy hiking shoe, and it is one of only a few models that we would actually need to break in to make them comfortable in the long term.
 This is not necessarily a big deal, but they are in a different class than the shoes that more closely resemble a trail runner.

-They are reasonably comfortable once broken in a bit, thanks to the OFit insole which is one of the more quality insoles we tested.
+They are reasonably comfortable once broken in a bit, thanks to the OFit insole, which is one of the more quality insoles we tested.
 Oboz footwear tends to come with superior insoles.
-On warm hikes we found the extra leather to be quite warm and affected the shoe's ability to breathe and we ended up with pretty sweaty feet, something to be aware of if you hike in desert climates during the warmer months.
+On warm hikes, we found the extra leather to be quite warm and affected the shoe's ability to breathe, and we ended up with pretty sweaty feet, something to be aware of if you hike in desert climates during the warmer months.

 The sole found on the Firebrand II Bdry is called Sawtooth, and we find that it is effective in light-duty trail hiking, though it did not give much more than average performance in more demanding situations.
 The rubber compound is relatively hard, and so it kicks well into loose sediment, but the lugs are quite shallow and wide, so there is not much "bite" when dealing with this kind of terrain, despite the large oversized outer lugs.
-We find ourselves slipping when on rock slabs as the sole does not smear well, so in these more specialized conditions consider a more capable shoe, though for most applications this shoe will do reasonably well.
+We find ourselves slipping when on rock slabs as the sole does not smear well, so in these more specialized conditions, consider a more capable shoe, though, for most applications, this shoe will do reasonably well.

 The Oboz Firebrand II Bdry is a good hiking shoe for those who want great support, seek long-term durability, and do not mind a little extra weight.
-They are great day hiking shoes and given that Oboz will plant a tree for every pair sold, they also contribute to long-term sustainability.
+They are great day hiking shoes, and given that Oboz will plant a tree for every pair sold, they also contribute to long-term sustainability.
 These shoes are a reasonable value if you want to buy a hiking shoe that, while not being the best at any one thing, is a good all-around shoe that will last for longer than the average hiking shoe.

 — Ryan Huetter